jbarnoud/splitleafs/README.rst

 the index of all the atoms from reference atom residues (if the ``--keep_residue`` is used).

-Splitleafs has been tested with both python 2.7 and python 3.2.
+Splitleafs has been tested with python 2.6, 2.7, 3.2 and pypy.

 Options
 ~~~~~~~